 The second test tone sweep1.mp3 contains a tone that changes linearly in frequency from 10Hz to 150Hz.
 The level of the signal remains constant.
 Use this signal to check at what frequency the sound in your audio system becomes audible, how precisely the sound level remains constant over frequency and to locate any clear dips (anti-resonances) and peaks (resonances) in level at your listening location.
 Also you can locate problematic structures in your room, such as resonating curtain rails or furniture rattling at certain frequencies.

 The third signal pink.mp3 contains noise.
 This 'Pink' noise has a particular characteristic (equal power per octave, power density decreases 3dB per octave) that makes all frequencies in the noise equally audible and therefore the pink noise can reveal very small frequency response differences effectively.
 It is an excellent signal for comparing the effect of any change you introduce in your sound system in the A/B test fashion.
 It has a spectrum similar to actual musical signal, and stresses your sound system similarly.
 Also, you can use this signal together with an octave-band or a third-octave-band real time analyzer to calibrate your sound system.

 85 Hz Sinewave

 The fourth signal 85Hz_sinewave.mp3 contains a tone for adjusting the phase of a Genelec subwoofer.
-The 7050B, 1092A and 1094A do not have built-in test tone generators so an 85 Hz test tone is useful to help set the phase control correctly.
+Some subwoofer models do not feature a built-in test tone generator, so an 85 Hz test tone is useful to help set the phase adjustment correctly.
 The instructions for its use can be found in the subwoofer operating manuals and Quick Setup Guide.
-This is full scale signal so turn the volume down before starting the test.
+This is a full scale signal, so please turn the volume down before starting the test.